 Although the warrant cites two possible felonies – first- and second-degree murder – as justification for the search, the Sheriff's Office stressed Tuesday afternoon that police do not know yet whether this is ultimately a missing persons case or something else.
 DiBenedetto declined to say if authorities had developed any new leads after searching the home.

-Decker, 21, a GMU student who lived in Ashburn, was last seen on Jan.
-29, shortly before her husband, Emile Decker, deployed to Afghanistan.
+Decker, 21, a GMU student who lived in Ashburn, , shortly before her husband, Emile Decker, deployed to Afghanistan.
 She is believed to be five months pregnant with her boyfriend's child.
 She and her husband have a 17-month-old son, who lives with Bethany Decker’s parents.
 Decker’s family reported her missing on Feb.
 19, after having no contact with her since the end of January.
 Emile Decker has been in touch with investigators and is cooperating.

 Roldan moved in with his mother on Saint Germain Drive in Centreville in February, according to the warrant.
 Loudoun County investigators confiscated two Blackberry cell phones, three other phones, a Mac notebook computer, an external unified video decoder (UVD), photos, two ticket stubs and a receipt from a Sunoco gas station, results of a search warrant filed in Fairfax County Circuit Court reveals.
 While the warrant was filed last week, the court clerk stamped the findings March 8.

 Investigators also seized immigration papers, a black bag with assorted papers, two contact cases, three keys and a remote control device, along with Giant and Harris Teeter cards.

 Anyone with information on Decker's whereabouts, or who has seen her since Jan.
 29, should contact Loudoun County Sheriff's Investigator M. Halley at 703-777-0475.